 To date, a massive police investigation has linked the mid-south bombings to the southern insurgency.
 How so?

-First, police say that the bombing technology used was applied by insurgents who bombed Bangkok on 26 May 2013 at Ramkhamhaeng 43/1 in Bang Kapi.
+First, police say the bombing technology used was applied by insurgents who bombed Bangkok on 26 May 2013 at Ramkhamhaeng 43/1 in Bang Kapi.

 Second, the police believe that two confirmed insurgents were involved in the bombings.
 First is Ahama Leng-ha from Narathiwat.
 He seems to have had a bomb building or leadership role in the operation.
 The Nation reports that his DNA is on file from an insurgent attack in 2008.
 It seems his DNA is linked to the mid-south bombings as well.
 The second is Asameen Gatem-madee from Pattani.
 He has been linked to an insurgent bombing in Koh Samui (see below.)